-- o Cultivating personnel who can match medical and nursing care needs and seeds as a viable business - Vision and knowledge concerning interdisciplinary medicine and engineering are required to develop medical device.
-Accordingly, the government will upgrade the medical device technology development environment by utilizing the results of research focused on development and appraisal methods, and encouraging partnerships between universities, the industrial sector, and medical institutions.
-Moreover, it will promote the cultivation of personnel who can formulate and commercialize plans and designs for medical device originating in Japan, pharmaceutical matters, intellectual property strategy, and business plans, as well as personnel who can demonstrate leadership in managing all of these in an integrated manner.
-In addition, the government will strive to encourage universities to offer education in interdisciplinary medicine and engineering. - To cultivate innovative personnel in the field of medical care, the government will actively promote the introduction of advanced programs and people-to-people exchange. - Cultivating personnel to support entrepreneurship - Strengthening partnerships with public and private sector personnel offering support for entrepreneurship, including venture capital funds, financial institutions, and certified public tax accountants and other accountants, the government will offer thorough management support (hands-on support) to business ideas and seeds with high growth potential, and promote awareness of examples of success and know-how in this area, thereby cultivating personnel capable of supporting entrepreneurship. - The government will encourage exchange and cultivation of the personnel who are essential to the provision of peripheral medical and nursing care services and the internationalization of medical care. - To enable Japan to respond to the simultaneous worldwide development of innovative drugs, medical devices, and regenerative medicine products, etc., the government will promote the strengthening of systems and efforts to secure and educate personnel at medical institutions actively involved in collaborative international clinical research and trials, to ensure that they are capable of dealing with linguistic and regulatory differences between countries. - 3) Advancing education and learning, and enhancing PR activities concerning cutting-edge R&D and the creation of new industries
+o Cultivating personnel who can match medical and nursing care needs and seeds as a viable business

+• Vision and knowledge concerning interdisciplinary medicine and engineering are required to develop medical equipment.
+Accordingly, the government will upgrade the medical equipment technology development environment by utilizing the results of research focused on development and appraisal methods, and encouraging partnerships between universities, the industrial sector, and medical institutions.
+Moreover, it will promote the cultivation of personnel who can formulate and commercialize plans and designs for medical equipment originating in Japan, response to regulations, intellectual property and standardization strategy, and business plans, as well as personnel who can demonstrate leadership in managing all of these elements in an integrated manner.
+In addition, the government will strive to encourage universities to offer education in interdisciplinary medicine and engineering and expand education in intellectual property and standardization.

+• To cultivate innovative personnel in the field of medical care, the government will actively promote the introduction of advanced programs and people-to-people exchange.

+• Cultivating personnel to support entrepreneurship

+• To encourage venture capital funds, financial institutions, tax and other accountants, other entrepreneurshipsupporting human resources, venture enterprises, business companies, etc. to strengthen cooperation and create new industries, the government will promote the development of human resources able to create new businesses acceptable all over the world through the holding of exchange events, the overseas development of medical ventures, the support of global cooperation, etc.

+• The government will register domestic and foreign human resources (supporting human resources) familiar with intellectual property, pharmaceutical affairs, insurance, management, etc., such as persons retired from drug or medical equipment manufacturers, hospital or university researchers, et al. and provide comprehensive support to venture manufacturers of drugs and medical equipment, including the provision of consultations about intellectual property, pharmaceutical approval applications, management, cooperation with drug manufacturers, etc. to solve the issues, etc. arisen at each stage of development.
+In addition, the government will give training to supporting human resources from time to time to improve their knowledge and ability.

+• The government will encourage exchange and cultivation of the personnel who are essential to the provision of peripheral medical and nursing care services and the internationalization of medical care.

+• To enable Japan to respond to the simultaneous worldwide development of innovative drugs, medical equipment, and regenerative medical products, etc., the government will promote the strengthening of systems and efforts to secure and educate personnel at medical institutions actively involved in collaborative international clinical research and trials, to ensure that they are capable of dealing with linguistic and regulatory differences between countries.

+3) Advancing education and learning, and enhancing PR activities concerning cutting-edge R&D and the creation of new industries